glugnith/Application-Writer/README.md

 # Application-Writer
-A simple application to generate a written letters(as Portable document files).
+A simple application to generate written letters(as Portable document files).